 Padres ninth – Ending it

 Mark Sweeney walked leading off.
 Izzy fanned Roberts on a big curve.
 Loretta singled.
 Giles fanned looking on 3-2.
-Duncan came out to discuss getting the last out, Ryan Klesko, who had a career .429 average against Izzy.
+Duncan came out to discuss getting the last out, Ryan Klesko, who has a career .429 average against Klesko.
 A weak comebacker ended the game and series.
 The on-field celebration was subdued.